Feature and Follow

 Monday Morning Wishes #1

 Mondays are the days I let you all know about a book I just can't wait to get my hands on!
 For the first of such Monday I chose a book, I'm dying to read.
 When the publishing date was moved forward I all but fell on my knees, yelling, "Whyyyy, Oh Whyy!?"
-Of course it's Onyx, from the Lux series by August 14th
+Of course it's Onyx, from the Lux series by Jennifer L. Armentrout, with the expected publication date of August 14th.
+Just because who doesn't like the smokin' hot aliens?
+Even if I didn't before, I sure do now!

 "You okay with all of this?"
 I whispered to Daemon.